WhoIAM-Development/WhoIAmB2CLocalizationTool/README.md

 # 1. Conversion of Excel/CSV file to Xml file.
 * The sample input file can be found in "Sample Input Files/1_ExcelToXML.xlsx".
 * Please follow the same column names and format.
 * For adding a new language, add an extra column to the end.
+* The configuration LocalizationTool:ToXML:SupportedLanguages:Enabled to trigger whether to output SupportedLanguages node to the output xml.
+  The comment in configuration will be added as first element inside the node if it's enabled.
 * Currently the languages should start at column number 8 and otherwise could run it to issues.
 * To do -> Move the column schema to configurations to allow flexibility.

 # 2. Conversion of Xml to CSV